 F.12.
-Nitrogen Oxides (NO_X).
-NO_X emissions from this emission unit shall not exceed 0.040 lb/MMBtu based upon a 30-day rolling average.
-Additionally, annual emissions of NO_X from this emission unit shall not exceed 35 TPY, based upon a 12-month rolling total.
+Nitrogen Oxides (NOX).
+NOX emissions from this emission unit shall not exceed 0.040 lb/MMBtu based upon a 30-day rolling average.
+Additionally, annual emissions of NOX from this emission unit shall not exceed 35 TPY, based upon a 12-month rolling total.

-The permittee shall demonstrate compliance with this standard by conducting performance tests and emissions monitoring in accordance with EPA Method 7 and the CEMS requirement of this permit.
+The permittee shall demonstrate compliance with this standard by conducting performance tests and emissions monitoring in accordance with EPA Method 7 or 7E and the CEMS requirement of this permit.
+Method 7 or 7E testing is based on the average of three one-hour tests or other appropriate duration as approved in a testing protocol.
+Annual RATA testing may be utilized to satisfy the NOx testing requirement, per Specific Conditions F.18. and F.20., below.

-[Rule 62-212.400, F.A.C.
+[Rule 62-212-400, F.A.C.
 (PSD avoidance); and 0850102-008-AC, Specific Condition 13.]